KRZS-Services/Blueberry/README.md

 # Welcome to Blueberry!
-This is the official code repository for Blueberry Task Manager. **Blueberry is a part of the KRZS LoS (Line of Services).
-Visit our website at https://krzs.xyz.
+This is the official code repository for Blueberry. **Blueberry is a part of the KRZS LoS (Line of Services).
+Visit our website at https://krzs.xyz.**

-Looking for the changelog? https://gitlab.com/Zakemski/blueberry/-/blob/main/Changelog.md
+Looking for the changelog? https://github.com/KRZS-Services/Blueberry/blob/main/Changelog.md

 Blueberry is mostly client-side, so you can view and use the code however you'd like.
 If you are to use a large portion of the code, we politely ask you to credit us.